Edge-Only Universal Adversarial Attacks in Distributed Learning: Related Work

-\paragraph{Universal Adversarial Attacks.} In recent years, adversarial perturbations have gained significant attention as a way to reveal critical weaknesses in the robustness of DNNs \cite{Szegedy14, Carlini017, pgd_attack}.
+In recent years, adversarial perturbations have gained significant attention as a way to reveal critical weaknesses in the robustness of DNNs \cite{Szegedy14, Carlini017, pgd_attack}.
 Among these, universal adversarial attacks are particularly important from a security standpoint, as they maintain their effectiveness across different inputs \cite{UAP_trainigg, metzne_UAP_SS, MoosaviUAPCVPR, zhangsurveyijcai}.
+This enables attackers to generate the perturbation offline and apply it at runtime, making such attacks significantly more practical in real-world scenarios.
 Moosavi-Dezfooli et al.\cite{MoosaviUAPCVPR} were the first to demonstrate the existence of UAPs by introducing an adversarial optimization method that extends the DeepFool attack\cite{Moosavi16_deepfool} to extract features that generalize across multiple images.
 Since then, various strategies have been developed to enhance UAPs' effectiveness \cite{Mopuri2017FastFF, AnalysisDezfooli17}.
 In these studies, also targeted formulations of UAPs were explored, which are practically interesting as they avoid the need for labeled samples during optimization (i.e., the perturbation is optimized to push any input towards a specific class) \cite{benz2020double, MoosaviUAPCVPR}.
 In addition, interesting studies have been conducted to understand the nature of UAPs, suggesting that they often relate to task-specific features rather than the training data itself \cite{data_free_zhang_ICCV2021, zhang2021universal, MopuriGANUAP, naseer2019cross}, and, when applied, these features become predominant across layers\cite{data_free_zhang_ICCV2021}.
-This property makes input-agnostic features, defined by the model's weights, sufficient for crafting effective UAPs.

 Despite the extensive literature on UAPs, these techniques typically assume full, white-box access to the model, while scenarios involving partial knowledge of the weights and architecture remained largely unexplored.
 In this context, we address the challenge of determining whether addressing specific shallow features that correlate with target classes could help craft UAPs capable of inducing misclassification across the remaning part of the model.